Open-TEE/Open-Tee.github.io/user_study.md

 If you have no alternative use for Open-TEE, you can remove Open-TEE.

 ### User study: step 3
-Please fill out the post study questionnare.
-Instructions can be once again found in the questionnare itself.
+Please fill out the post study questionnaire.
+Instructions can be once again found in the questionnaire itself.
 Step 3 should be completed based on your experience with OpenTEE in step 2.
-If you are unable to complete step 2 sucessfully, please still fill out the questionnaire.
+If you are unable to complete step 2 successfully, please still fill out the questionnaire.

 ### User study: step 4
-Do not forget to return the two questionnares!
+Do not forget to return the two questionnaires!

 ### Epilogue
 After completing the steps mentioned above, your part has been successfully completed.
-We thank you for taking the time to participate in the user stury.
+We thank you for taking the time to participate in the user study.
 If during the user study or after finishing it, you developed any questions about the user study or Open-TEE, please do not hesitate to contact us.
 Any additional feedback would also be welcome.